airbytehq/airbyte/docs/integrations/destinations/local-csv2.md

 ## Overview

 This destination writes data to a directory on the _local_ filesystem on the host running Airbyte.
 By default, data is written to `/tmp/airbyte_local`.
-To change this location, modify the `LOCAL_ROOT` environment variable for Airbyte.
+To change this location, modify the `LOCAL_ROOT` environment variable for Airbyte in the `.env` file.

 ### Sync Overview